Flag of Paraguay: Symbolism and design

 The differences in the obverse and reverse sides comes from the period when José de Francia was in power (1814–1840).

-2013 redesign of the coat of arms

-On July 15, 2013, the Coat of Arms of Paraguay, and consequently the Paraguayan flag, were redesigned.
-The coat of arms was simplified and the design was brought closer to its original form: the inscription “República del Paraguay”, which was yellow with a red background, became black with a colorless background.
-In addition, the blue circle surrounding the yellow star disappeared.

-Colours scheme
+Colors

 The 2013 statute that defines the flag does not specify colors for the red and blue stripes, merely stating, "The red colour, as well as the blue colour, shall be kept as so-called 'primary colours,' that is, without admixture with other colours."

-Colors here are from SeekFlag, but others specifications have been used.
+Colors here are from SeekFlag, but other specifications have been used.